 Visit Our Practice Today

 Dr. David Passaretti offers the DIEP flap procedure, a surgery few other Connecticut breast reconstruction surgeons are qualified to perform.
-To learn more about this state-of-the-art procedure, or about any other breast reconstruction technique, please contact our practice today and schedule a private, informative consultation.
+To learn more about this state-of-the-art procedure, DIEP flap vs TRAM flap, and other breast reconstruction techniques, please contact our Fairfield County plastic surgery practice today and schedule a private, informative consultation.